1941 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1941-D Nickel Value

-The 1941-D nickel produced at Denver achieved a modest mintage of 53,432,000 pieces, roughly one-quarter the Philadelphia production, making it the middle ground between Philadelphia’s abundance and San Francisco’s scarcity.
-The “D” mint mark appears on the reverse to the right of Monticello, though positioning variations are considered rare and valuable.
+The 1941-D nickel produced at Denver achieved a mintage of 53,432,000 — roughly one-quarter of Philadelphia’s output, making it the middle ground between Philadelphia’s abundance and San Francisco’s scarcity.
+The “D” mint mark appears on the reverse to the right of Monticello.

-While standard circulated examples range from $0.10 to $3, uncirculated specimens command higher premiums.
-The coin is very common through MS63 grade and easily available even by the roll.
-Examples become a little harder to find at MS64 but are still readily accessible, while MS65 remains common but more difficult to locate.
-MS66 examples become notably scarce, and MS67 specimens are very hard to find with only a few hundred graded.
+Standard circulated examples range from $0.10 to $3.
+Uncirculated specimens are very common through MS63 grade and easily available even by the roll.
+Examples become slightly harder to find at MS64, and MS66 examples become notably scarce.
+MS67 specimens are very hard to find, with only a few hundred graded.

 1941-D Nickel Price/Grade Chart